Abrasel-Nacional/opendelivery-v2/docs/protocol/authentication.en.md

 | Client credentials by merchant | `client_credentials` + merchant-scoped credentials | Supported — legacy compatibility |
 | Client credentials by application | `client_credentials` + `by_app` | Supported — **recommended for new integrations** |
 | Authorization code | `authorization_code` | Supported — optional, advanced use cases |

+!!! tip "V1 -> V2 migration"
+  For new integrations, prefer `by_app`.
+  The `by_merchant` model remains supported as legacy compatibility during transition.
+  If `authorization_code` is supported, it MUST be declared in Discovery.

 ## Common requirements